Achievement gaps in the United States: Causes

 There are many possible explanations for the LGBTQ achievement gap.
 With extensive studies into the personal experiences of LGBTQ youth by the GLSEN, the Gay and Lesbian Task Force, and other organizations, some issues relevant to LGBTQ youth stand out as affecting academic outcomes.

 The most highly documented and widely studied cause of underachievement by LGBTQ students is the problem of bullying in schools.
 Out of students of any sexual identity who feel unsafe at school, 60% feel so because of their sexual orientation.
 More specifically, a bully's perception of a student's sexual orientation or gender-nonconformity—not necessarily the individual's actual sexual identity—leads to bullying.
 Because of this, a gender-nonconforming yet heterosexual student could experience some of the same academic outcomes attributed to the LGBTQ students.
 33% of LGBTQ students nationwide have skipped school at least once in a single month for personal safety, and these students who have missed school are three times more likely to attempt suicide than those who have not missed school.

 In addition to their schooling experience, LGBTQ youth often have negative home environments.
-LGBTQ youth have a unique situation in that the may not find any support from their family.
+LGBTQ youth have a unique situation in that they may not find any support from their family.
 Upon coming out to their parents, 50% of LGBTQ teens met a negative reaction.
 Two studies indicate that approximately 30% of LGBTQ youth encountered physical violence and 26% were kicked out of the house.
 This risk is higher for transgender teens.
 Because of these negative home environments, the National Gay and Lesbian Task Force, based on studies in Seattle, estimates that 40% of all homeless youth in the United States are LGBTQ, compared to roughly 3.5% of the general population.
 In addition to these homeless youths' higher risk for sexual violence, drug abuse, and prostitution, all of which would affect performance (or general attendance) in school, these youth may not be able to enroll in school at all.
 Some public schools are either reluctant to or ignorant about enrolling homeless students, significantly thwarting a teen's pursuit of educational opportunities.